EndPointCorp/end-point-blog/2022/04/01/extending-your-jetty-distributions-capabilities.html.md

 This is a tricky way to inject your newly created custom classes into your Jetty distribution.
 In this way, instead of building the whole Jetty project, you can just create individual custom Java classes consuming Jetty libraries and compile them manually.
 You don't need the whole project this way.

 If we come back to the question: what new features would I want to add to my new or ancient local Jetty distribution?
 Well, that really depends on the issues you face or improvements you need to add etc. For one of our customers, once we needed to log request and response headers in Jetty.
 However we couldn't find a configuration to log Request and Response headers of Jetty.
 Since there is a `RequestLog` configuration can be enabled in the `jetty.xml` configuration the custom RequestLog features like the one I mentioned above are lacking.
-So I decided to create a custom RequestLog handler class and injet this into the Jetty deployment we already have rather than building the whole project.
+So I decided to create a custom RequestLog handler class and inject this into the Jetty deployment we already have rather than building the whole project.

-Event if you don't build the whole project it is still useful and handy to get the whole project code to refer the existing code and prepare your code by getting the advantage of the existing manner in the project.
+Even if you don't build the whole project it is still useful and handy to get the whole project code to refer the existing code and prepare your code by getting the advantage of the existing manner in the project.

 I found `RequestLog` interface in `jetty-server` sub-project and it is created under `org.eclipse.jetty.server` package.
 There is also a class `RequestLogCollection` in the same level implementing `RequestLog` which may give you some idea about the implementations.
 So I followed the structure and created my custom RequestLog handler in the same level and implemented `RequestLog`.
 Below is a part of my `CustomRequestLog` class: